 As soon as I saw the PC Carbine from Ruger, I immediately thought of the backpacker stock and how awesome it would be in a slightly bigger version for the 9mm big brother.
 I figured that Magpul couldn’t miss this opportunity so I bought a PC Carbine and waited.

-Low and behold, Magpul has announced that they’re making a backpacker stock for the PC Carbine and it should arrive Fall 2020.
+Low and behold, Magpul has announced that they’re making a backpacker stock for the PC Carbine and it arrived in the Fall of 2020.

-I’m definitely getting one and I think you should consider it too – if you are, then this is another reason to not get the chassis version. 🙂
+I got one (as you can tell), and I think you should consider it, too – if you are, then this is another reason not to get the chassis version.

 What I like:

 I love the simplicity of the Ruger PC Carbine in the standard rifle version.
-It has clean lines and its no-frills design makes it more enjoyable for me to shoot.
+Its clean lines and no-frills design make it more enjoyable for me to shoot.

-The charging handle can be moved to the left side (unlike the 10/22) – this is a neat feature and it is where my charging handle is.
-For me, it just makes more sense to load a mag and release the bolt with my left hand.
+The charging handle can be moved to the left side (unlike the 10/22) – this is a neat feature, and it is where my charging handle is.
+It makes more sense for me to load a mag and release the bolt with my left hand.

 In fact, now that I have 9mm carbines figured out, no 9mm rifle should ever come without a threaded barrel.

-I also love that Ruger was willing to allow another company’s magazines to work in their firearm.
-It comes from the factory working with Ruger mags but they ship the Ruger PC Carbine with an adapter to use Glock magazines!
-This feature and the hope of a Magpul backpacker stock are what helped sell me on purchasing my own.
+I also love that Ruger allowed another company’s magazines to work in their firearm.
+It comes from the factory working with Ruger mags, but they ship the Ruger PC Carbine with an adapter to use Glock magazines!
+This feature and the hope of a Magpul backpacker stock helped sell me on purchasing my own.